uclaioes/ioes-student-handbook-2017/README.md

 # IoES Student Handbook {#student-handbook}
-## Getting your degree in Environmental Science
+## Getting your degree in Environmental Science at UCLA

 > ** &ldquo;You Live in the Age of Environmental Science – Seize It&rdquo; **